kythe/kythe/kythe/web/site/getting-started.md

 bazel test  //... # Run all Kythe tests
 {% endhighlight %}

+Please note that you must use a non-jdk7 version of Bazel.
+Some package managers may provide the jdk7 version by default.
+To determine if you are using an incompatible version of Bazel, look for `jdk7` in the build label that is printed by `bazel version`.

 ### Build a release of Kythe using Bazel and unpack it in /opt/kythe

 Many examples on the site assume you have installed kythe in /opt/kythe.